 MomsRising now has a commercial radio program, Breaking Through with Kristin Rowe-Finkbeiner (Powered by MomsRising), which is broadcast in the Washington D.C. area, as well as in Oklahoma and Michigan, and is available via podcast on iTunes.

-In the past 18 months alone, working with our over 200 aligned organizations to maximize the impact of the movement as a whole, the multicultural grassroots members of MomsRising have played a key role in an impressive array of economic justice policy wins and voter engagement efforts at the state and federal levels, including the below (Scroll down this page to find out more!):
+Working with our over 200 aligned organizations to maximize the impact of the movement as a whole, the over a million multicultural grassroots members of MomsRising have played a key role in an impressive array of economic justice policy wins, as well as public education and voter engagement efforts at the city, state and federal levels.

 State and Local Victories

 MomsRising just helped win paid sick days for all who work in New York City, giving an additional estimated 1 million people access to sick days (We were delighted that MomsRising was one of five organizations that the lead sponsor thanked in the floor speech just prior to the vote).
 We are continuing our work in New York City by currently pushing for minimum wage increases.

 MomsRising recently helped repeal the death penalty, and won protections for pregnant workers.
 We are currently pushing for paid sick days in Maryland.

 This state recently became the third state to pass paid family leave.

 MomsRising just helped pass paid sick days in Portland.
 We are ramping up to win paid sick days statewide.

 Jersey City, NJ

 The City Council recently voted 7-1 to pass earned paid sick days.
 Our campaign for earned sick days is headed to Newark next.